A Complete Maui Travel Guide

 For many years, I had been told that Maui was a favorite of the Hawaiian Islands.
 Now I can finally see the appeal.
-Maui Hawaii is known as the “Valley Isle” and has a little something for everyone: the beach bum, the adventurer, and the ocean enthusiast.
+Maui is known as the “Valley Isle” and has a little something for everyone: the beach bum, the adventurer, and the ocean enthusiast.
 You can find tropical rainforests, the most exotic white, red, and black sand beaches, hundreds of waterfalls, and even a bamboo forest on the island of Maui.
-Below is everything you need to know before this little slice of paradise.
+Below my “Complete Maui Travel Guide” has everything you need to know before this little slice of paradise.

 Maui has temperatures that are warm year-round however it is most popular to visit during the dry season April-October.
 November-March is considered the wet season and you’ll find lower prices if you want to visit during that time frame (aside from Christmas and New Year week).
 We visited in mid-January and while it wasn’t the best for swimming in the ocean and waterfalls, the island was quiet and peaceful.
 Finally, the lushness of all the botany during the wet season is insanely beautiful and the most fragrant.